morinted/plover_theory/sounds/beginning-f-and-q.md

 1. Let me ask you a question.
 2. I would request that you stop.
-3. The request is from dad, you should do it and be quick.
+3. The request is from dad, you should do it and be quick about it.
-4. If you walk to the mall I will follow.
+4. If you walk to the mall, I will follow.
 5. In this class, we will start with a pop quiz.
 6. Fill up the car before you leave for work!